Body & Brain

-Body & Brain (also known as Dahn World, Dahn Hak, or Dahnhak), formerly called Dahn Yoga, is a corporation founded in 1985 by Ilchi Lee that teaches a Korean physical exercise system called Brain Education.
+Body & Brain (also known as Dahn World, Dahn Hak, or Dahnhak), formerly called Dahn Yoga, is a corporation founded in 1985 by Ilchi Lee that teaches a Korean physical exercise system called Brain Education, which is considered pseudoscience.
 In Korean, dahn means "primal, vital energy", and hak means "study of a particular theory or philosophy".
-News sources have described its exercises as "a blend of yoga, tai chi, and martial arts exercises".
 Body & Brain is taught through for-profit studios as well as community centers.
-Ilchi Lee's Brain Education is considered pseudoscience.

 Training methods

 People practicing yoga at a Body & Brain Center.

-According to Body & Brain Yoga Tai Chi: A Beginner's Guide to Holistic Wellness, a book published by Best Life Media, Body & Brain has "three unique characteristics": "the mastery and use of energy", "enhancing the body-brain connection", and "self-managed, holistic health care".
-The practice draws upon traditional notions of ki, also known as chi or qi.
-A typical class begins with what is called "Meridian Stretching" exercise, which is believed to stimulate the energy in the body.
-After these stretching exercises, practitioners normally follow a sequence of postures.
-Classes often include elements of meditation, as well.
+Body & Brain draws upon traditional notions of ki, also known as chi or qi.
+A typical class begins with what is called "Meridian Stretching" exercise and follow a sequence of postures which include elements of meditation.

-An article by three physicians from Weill Cornell Medical College published in the Journal of General Internal Medicine reported the conclusions of a 3-month study of community-based mind-body training methods.
-The study surveyed 171 adults enrolled at various Body & Brain Centers in the New York City area.
-All of the participants had taken ten or fewer classes at the beginning of the study.
-The article concludes that participants reported "moderate improvements after 3 months of practice" with increased scores "in all [of the surveyed] domains of health-related quality of life, fewer depressive symptoms, less trait anxiety, and greater self-efficacy".
+An article from Weill Cornell Medical College published in the Journal of General Internal Medicine concludes that participant reported "moderate improvements after 3 months of practice" with increased scores "in all [of the surveyed] domains of health-related quality of life, fewer depressive symptoms, less trait anxiety, and greater self-efficacy".